jasarevicarijan/investment-calculator-app/README.md

-# Investment Calculator App With JS & Reaact
+# Investment Calculator App With JS & React

-This is a repository for a Investment Calcilator App using JS and React.
+This is a repository for a Investment Calculator App using JS and React.

 Features: